HTML Guide

 Introduction

-HTML stands for hypertext markup language.
-Hypertext means that there are links between different parts of the text.
+This is a guide to HTML, and assumes that you are using Jaws 15 or later.
+HTML stands for hypertext markup language, and hypertext means that there are links between different parts of the text.
 This is achieved by means of hyperlinks, normally referred to just as links.

 Examples of documents written in HTML are web pages, some emails, help pages, and stand-alone documents such as this one.